jaysonwebb/rops-airflow/README.md

 You'll want to use 'pip install airtable' to use the airtable api.
 Instructions for for [airtable api](https://pypi.org/project/airtable/)

 ## Second round testing
+**Updated 26 July 2022**.
+The second round of testing is underway and involves the files `WriteToAirtable_test2.ipynb` and 'secrets2.json'.
+It is focused on reading multiple pages from the Airtable base.
+Right now there are 126 pages containing 12,546 records.
+Airtable limits pages to 100 records.
+This is test data, so it won't grow, but it does have the structure of the "real" data.

+I think we have successfully figured out how to deal with pagination.
+I don't love the data structure it's returning right now, a list that contains two lists: List 1 has 126 dict structures, one for each page of data.
+List 2 has a count of items on each page.
+Summing across this list gives the total page count.
+There is probably a better way to do this.
+We might consider dropping the count altogether.
+It's really there for debugging purposes at this point.

-**Updated 25 July 2022**.
-The second round of testing will involve the files `WriteToAirtable_test2.ipynb` and 'secrets2.json' and will be focused on using an account sid from Airtable to (1) query data from Presto (probably for a subset of accounts) and (2) update one or more fields in Airtable.
+**The next step** will be using an account sid from the Airtable data to (1) query data from Presto (probably for a subset of accounts) and (2) update one or more fields in Airtable.
 Again, we're just trying to see if things can be done at all.
-We might want to go ahead and scale to using Airflow at this stage.
-I'll leave that to Kunal.

 ### Outcomes from this round of testing